jumperb/Hodor/README.md

 #Hodor

-This library provides some unversal features a group of categories for UIKit and Foundation. all the categories and features are very usefull and universal, but every one is too small , so we put them together. it provides:
+This library provides some unversal features and a group of categories for UIKit and Foundation. all the categories and features are very usefull and universal, but every one is too small , so we put them together. it provides:
 * Annotation support for objc, like [java annotation](https://en.wikipedia.org/wiki/Java_annotation)
 * Class Manager for COC(convention over configuration) design or construct some unconfig solution